Rajat010156/Rajat010156/README.md

 [![Instagram Badge](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/iamkkmcmd)

 ## Profile
-I am Krishnakanta, I have logical mind with a practical approach to problem solving and drive to see things through completion.
+I am Rajat Gaur, I have logical mind with a practical approach to problem solving and drive to see things through completion.
 I am eager to learn and enjoy overcoming challenges.
 I have a genuine interest in data analysis and making significant story.
 Check out my <a href = './academic_cv.pdf'> Resume </a>.

 ## Projects
 - [Assessing the Feasibility of Diagnosis of Pneumonia using Chest X-Ray Images](https://github.com/iamkkmcmd/ML_Project-Group_3ml)